GarrettJenkinson/informME/README.md

 o Relative dissipated energies (if MCflag = 1)

-NOTE: This step must be completed before proceeding with the next step.
+NOTE: we recommend taking advantage of the array feature available in SGE and SLURM based clusters to submit an individual job for each chromosome.

 D.4.
 GENERATE BED FILES FOR SINGLE ANALYSIS:
 ------------------------------------------

-        singleMethAnalysisToBed.sh [OPTIONS] -- PREFIX
+        singleMethAnalysisToBed.sh [OPTIONS] -- PHENO

-This function makes BED files for the methylation analysis results obtained after running informME_run.sh for a given phenotype.
+This function makes BED files for the methylation analysis results obtained after running informME\_run.sh for a given phenotype PHENO.
+The input files (analysis file) are expected to have the path INTERDIR/chr#/PHENO\_analysis.mat by default.
+The output files will be stored by default in FINALDIR and will have the following names and content:

+o MML-PHENO.bed: mean methylation levels

+o NME-PHENO.bed: normalized methylation entropy

+o METH-PHENO.bed: methylation-based classification (non-variable)

+o VAR-PHENO.bed: methylation-based classification (variable)

+o ENTR-PHENO.bed: entropy-based classification

+o ESI-PHENO.bed (if ESIflag = 1): entropic sensitivity indices

+o TURN-PHENO.bed (if MCflag = 1): turnover ratios

+o CAP-PHENO.bed (if MCflag = 1): channel capacities

+o RDE-PHENO.bed (if MCflag = 1): relative dissipated energies

 D.5.
 GENERATE BED FILES FOR DIFFERENTIAL ANALYSIS:
 ------------------------------------------------

-	makeBedsForDiffMethAnalysis.sh [OPTIONS] -- PREFIX_1 PREFIX_2
+	makeBedsForDiffMethAnalysis.sh [OPTIONS] -- PHENO1 PHENO2

-This function makes BED files for the methylation analysis results obtained after running informME_run.sh for two given phenotypes.
+This function makes BED files for the methylation analysis results obtained after running informME\_run.sh for two given phenotypes PHENO1 and PHENO2.
+The input files (both analysis files) are expected to have the path INTERDIR/chr#/PHENO1\_analysis.mat and INTERDIR/chr#/PHENO2\_analysis.mat by default.
+The output files will be stored by default in FINALDIR and will have the following names and content:

+o dMML-PHENO1-VS-PHENO2.bed: differences in mean methylation levels

+o DMU-PHENO1-VS-PHENO2.bed: differential mean-based classification

+o dNME-PHENO1-VS-PHENO2.bed: differences in normalized methylation entropies

+o DEU-PHENO1-VS-PHENO2.bed: differential entropy-based classification

+o JSD-PHENO1-VS-PHENO2.bed: Jensen-Shannon distances

+o dESI-PHENO1-VS-PHENO2.bed (if ESIflag = 1): differences in entropic sensitivity indices

+o dCAP-PHENO1-VS-PHENO2.bed (if MCflag = 1): differences in channel capacities

+o dRDE-PHENO1-VS-PHENO2.bed (if MCflag = 1): differences in relative dissipated energies

 D.6.
 POST-PROCESSING
 ------------------